- Vendor Eligibility

 (i) deliberately destroying, falsifying, altering or concealing evidence material to the investigation or making false statements to investigators in order to materially impede a Bank investigation into allegations of a corrupt, fraudulent, coercive or collusive practice; and/or threatening, harassing or intimidating any party to prevent it from disclosing its knowledge of matters relevant to the investigation or from pursuing the investigation; or

-(ii) acts intended to materially impede the exercise of the Bank’s inspection and audit rights provided under its contract with a Bank Group vendor.
+(ii) acts intended to materially impede the exercise of World Bank Group's inspection and audit rights provided under its contract with a World Bank Group vendor.

 (k) Responsibility Determination.
-Means a decision by the Bank Group that a vendor is eligible to receive Bank Group contract awards and to bid on Bank Group solicitations.
+Means a decision by the World Bank Group that a vendor is eligible to receive World Bank Group contract awards and to bid on World Bank Group solicitations.

 (l) Suspension.
-Means an action taken by the Bank Group to temporarily exclude a vendor from Bank Group procurement pending a determination whether the vendor is responsible.
+Means an action taken by the World Bank Group to temporarily exclude a vendor from World Bank Group procurement pending a determination whether the vendor is responsible.

 3. General Standards